 If you are employed in Switzerland, the cost of accident insurance for occupational and non-occupational accidents will be paid in full or in part by your employer.

-Persons who are not employed, such as a partner or child, are not covered by an employee's accident insurance from their employer.
-As such, persons not in employment are required by law to take out accident cover under their basic health insurance.
+If you have an unemployed partner or a child, they will not be covered by your accident insurance.
+Instead, they are required by law to take out accident cover under their basic health insurance.

-To obtain Swiss license plates for your vehicle from the Swiss vehicle authorities, you will need to provide confirmation of third-party vehicle liability insurance.
+Upon arriving in Switzerland, you must obtain Swiss license plates for your vehicle from the Swiss vehicle authorities.
+And for that, you will need to provide confirmation of third-party vehicle liability insurance.
 This covers damage incurred to third parties and is available from most Swiss insurance companies.

 The essential coverage is not legally required, but almost every adult in Switzerland takes out these policies.
-In other words, in Switzerland it is strongly recommended that you get these insurances:
+In other words, in Switzerland it is strongly recommended that you get them.

 Third-party liability insurance

-Household contents policies cover theft, loss or damage to furniture or other furnishings, as well as the loss of personal belongings.
+If this is your case, know that household contents policies cover theft, loss or damage to furniture or other furnishings, as well as the loss of personal belongings.
+The amount of the premiums will depend on the cover provided and the value of the household contents.

 These are optional insurances you can live without in Switzerland, but there are several benefits if you get them.